 Discourse, which is the context for these parables.

-related to the parables of grace primarily found in Luke:
+are resources related to the parables of grace primarily found in Luke:

 the Good Samaritan

 the Widow and the Unjust Judge; and the Pharisee and the Tax Collector

 of the Lost Sheep, Coin and (prodigal) Son

 PARABLES OF THE KINGDOM

 some resources related to our study of the parables of the kingdom (in

 Mt 13 and Mk 4):

 brief and readable history of the study of parables by a Bethel